 The Yves Landry Foundation has established the AIME (Achieving Innovation and Manufacturing Excellence) Global initiative, offering manufacturers in south, central and eastern Ontario up to $100,000 to offset the costs of training expenses related to supporting innovation and achieving a competitive advantage.

-- Training that supports the adaption of new technology, new processes or procedures or a change within the company to support innovation.
-This training must clearly be linked to innovations leading to global competitiveness including expanding into new domestic or international markets; and
+Training that supports the adaption of new technology, new processes or procedures or a change within the company to support innovation.
+This training must clearly be linked to innovations leading to global competitiveness including expanding into new domestic or international markets.

-- Have been continuously in business for at least three years (3 years)
+- Have been continuously in business for at least 3 years.

-- Must be able to demonstrate a solid financial footing over the three year period
+- Must be able to demonstrate a solid financial footing over the 3 year period.